Home

 Nyckel is the Swedish word for "key," and harpa is a word used for any stringed instrument before violins were used in Sweden.
 Like the hurdy-gurdy, the instrument has keys, but instead of being played with a wheel and a crank, the nyckelharpa is played with a bow like a violin or fiddle.
 So, a nyckelharpa is a "keyed fiddle."

-From the highest to the lowest, the strings are tuned to A (440), middle C, G and the octave below middle C. This low C is used as a drone or the bottom note in a chord.
+From the highest to the lowest pitch, the strings are tuned to A (440), middle C, G, and the octave below middle C. This low C is used as a drone or the bottom note in a chord.
 In addition to the four bowed strings, there are 12 chromatic strings that are set lower in the bridge so that the bow can't reach them.
 These are "resonant" strings that vibrate sympathetically with each pitch.

 The nyckelharpa dates back to the 14th century, with a stone carving of one on the gates of Källunge church on Gotland, which is an island off the coast of Sweden.
 The earlier nyckelharpa was not fully chromatic and had fewer strings.
 The modern nyckelharpa was developed by August Bohlin in the early 1900s with improvements made by Eric Sahlström.